euuunel/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 - Structuring a data analysis project from start to finish

 # Conclusion
 This analysis provides a strategic view of the Asia-Pacific data analyst market.
 It emphasizes the importance of focusing on high-opportunity countries, targeting leading employers, and building strong technical foundations.
+While on-site jobs currently dominate the region, it's important to note that the data reflects the 2023 job landscape.
+Given global shifts toward hybrid and remote work, it's highly likely that **remote job opportunities will continue to grow** in the coming years, particularly in digitally mature markets like Singapore, the Philippines, and Australia.
+> Staying adaptable and upskilling in remote collaboration tools, cloud platforms, and cross-border communication will be key to thriving in the evolving APAC data job market.